Kristina01111000/Drws_site/README.md

 and make the pages for them, do at least 2 comments for each, try to get 4
-	Make slide for the wellness self check -> when it is finalized Add new wellness self check pdf to the page
-	Make the title for self check be personal wellness check everywhere -> remove the word “self” add the lines that Dr W is going to send about the score Put “now calculate your total score” he will come up with scores for the wellness self check too On 40Q pdf try to remove some of the space above the 2nd graph Try to add padding to the ‘Find out ….’ paragraph
+	Make slide for the wellness self check -> when it is finalized Add new wellness self check pdf to the page everywhere -> remove the word “self” from the self check add the lines that Dr W is going to send about the score On 40Q pdf try to remove some of the space above the 2nd graph Try to add padding to the ‘Find out ….’ paragraph
 Try to add a space before the join for free paragraph